Tokarzewski/HVACR-Toolbox/README.md

 # HVACR-Toolbox

-Digital toolbox for HVACR design.
+Repository with references to the digital tools for HVACR design.